 ‘The Impossible’ is a disaster drama film that showcases a gritty tale that centers upon the Bennett family.
 They go to Thailand over Christmas break with the expectation of a heavenly vacation.
 However, when a tsunami wreaks havoc over the country and separates them from each other, they must battle all odds to reunite.
-Are you wondering if this story is inspired by real events?
-Fret not, because we have got your back.
+Are you wondering if this story is inspired by true events?
+Fret not because we have got your back.

 Yes, ‘The Impossible’ is based on a true story.
 But consider yourself warned because there are spoilers ahead!
 The movie chronicles the very real life-threatening and perilous situation that Maria Belon Alvarez and her family found themselves in when the Indian Ocean tsunami hit Thailand and neighboring countries in 2004.
 They were at the Orchid Resort Hotel, and that day, Maria was lounging by the pool.
 Her husband, Enrique “Quique” Álvarez (renamed Henry in the movie), and her three sons, Lucas, Tomas, and Simon, were playing together nearby.

 But then, the destructive tsunami separated Maria from her family.
 She recalled, “The two youngest boys were in the swimming pool with my husband.
 Lucas, the eldest, was just in front of me.
 He had just got out of the pool to fetch the ball we had bought them on Christmas Day.
 I screamed to my husband and to the kids.
 I thought it was the end for all of us.
 Lucas was crying out, ‘Mama, Mama.’
-Then they all disappeared under water.”
+Then they all disappeared underwater.”

 At the hospital, the doctors estimated that she had been under the water for a staggering 3 minutes because her lungs were filled with it.
 Here’s what happened!
 Maria held onto a tree nearby, waiting for the water to recede, which is when she saw Lucas screaming for help at a distance.
 She swam towards him in order to protect him, but when a second wave came, she suffered critical injuries from the rubble and sharp objects in the water.
 Fortunately, the mother-son duo was able to swim to land when the water subsided, but being a doctor, she knew her injuries were grave.